 Employers have to give references if requested

-Other than in the financial services industry, there is actually no requirement to give a reference for an ex employee.
+Other than specific roles in the financial services industry, there is actually no requirement to give a reference for an ex employee.
 However if you refuse to give even a basic reference when asked, it doesn’t take much imagination to see that a potential future employer will not interpret that favourably for your ex employee, so if you can give a reference, even if only basic information, you should do so.

 An employer is not allowed to give a bad reference